 In 19 August 2022, a Greek Council of State’s decision paved the way for the continued construction of a new EU-funded closed controlled access centre in a 71,250 km2 forest in Vastria, on Lesvos island.
 However, an application for suspension by the North Aegean Region and by local communities (Komi and N. Kydonia), regarding the access road to the structure of Vastria was accepted by the Commission of Suspensions of the Greek Council of State in temporary decision 199/2022-19/12/2022.
 This prohibited any construction until the final judgment of the court on the application for its annulment, as it was considered that the construction of the road would lead to irreversible destruction of the forest and impact the rare birdlife of the protected area.

 In August 2023, following an application submitted by the North Aegean Region, the Greek Council of State, in 1335/2023 decision, annulled the authorisation approving the CCAC’s construction project in Lesvos, due to lack of an environmental study.
 In the same judgement, the Council of State annulled the authorisation approving the intervention to the forest area for the construction of the road giving access to the CCAC.
 However, the Minister of MoMA declared that the Ministry has already taken all the necessary steps for the proper environmental classification and approval of the construction of the structure and its accompanying works and so, according to him, its construction is estimated to be finalized by spring 2024.
-In Chios, no construction work took place in 2023.
-The examination of the application submitted by the State for the latter to exercise a right to access the area of the construction, is still pending before Chios Court of the First Instance.
+In Chios, no construction work took place also in 2024 2023, as the examination of the application submitted by the State for the latter to exercise a right to access the area of the construction, had been pending before Chios Court of the First Instance.

+On October 21, 2024, the Court of First Instance of Chios, ruled that the Municipality of Chios, not the Greek State, is the rightful owner of the land, reaffirming the local community's long-running fight against the construction of the closed structure at the Tholos site.

 On Samos and Leros, the CCAC have been moved to different areas compared to where the previous RICs were located, namely in Zervou (Samos) and Lepida (Leros).
 Similarly, the new facilities under construction on Lesvos and Chios are located in different areas, namely in Plati – Vastria (Lesvos) and in Akra Pachi – Tholos (Chios).
 In Kos, the CCAC has been expanded in an area attached to the then-existing RIC located in Pyli.